Authorities say about 200 immigrants were arrested in raids on 2 Southern California farms

 Confrontation with authorities

-After immigration agents arrived at Glass House's farm in Camarillo on Thursday morning, workers called family members to let them know authorities were there.
-Relatives and advocates headed to the farm some 50 miles (80 kilometers) northwest of downtown Los Angeles to try to find out what was going on, and began protesting outside.
+Relatives and advocates headed to the farm about 50 miles (80 kilometers) northwest of downtown Los Angeles to try to find out what was going on, and began protesting outside.

 Federal authorities formed a line blocking the road leading through farm fields to the company's greenhouses.
 Protesters were seen shouting at agents wearing camouflage gear, helmets and gas masks.
 The billowing smoke drove protesters to retreat.
 It wasn’t clear why authorities threw the canisters or if they released chemicals such as tear gas.